Yankees vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have put together a 17-10 record in games they were favored on the moneyline (winning 63% of those games).
+- The Yankees have compiled an 18-10 record in games they were listed as the moneyline favorite (winning 64.3% of those games).

-- New York has not played a game this season with moneyline odds of -225 or shorter.
+- New York has played as moneyline favorites of -225 or shorter in only one game this season, which it won.

-- The Yankees have a 69.2% chance to win this contest based on the moneyline's implied probability.
+- The Yankees have an implied moneyline win probability of 69.2% in this contest.

-- New York has had an over/under set by bookmakers 36 times, and have combined with opponents to go over the total in 13 of those games (13-22-1).
+- New York has combined with opponents to hit the over on the total 14 times this season for a 14-22-1 record against the over/under.

-- The Yankees have not had a run line set for a game this season.
+- The Yankees have not had a run line set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.